Nitin3009-HUB/Nitin3009-HUB/README.md

 📊 Skilled in Python, Excel, Power BI, and SQL

-📈 Interested in business analytics and data-driven decision making
+📈 Interested in Data analytics and data-driven decision making

 🧠 Always learning and exploring new tools and techniques